ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Oats are high in fiber, which can help you feel full for longer periods of time.
 This can help you eat less overall and reduce your calorie intake.
 The soluble fiber in oats forms a gel-like substance in your stomach, which slows down the digestion process and makes you feel fuller.

-One study found that people who ate oatmeal for breakfast felt fuller and ate less at lunch than those who ate a low-fiber breakfast.
+One study found that people who ate oatmeal for breakfast felt fuller and ate less at lunch than those who ate a low-fibre breakfast.
 Another study found that people who ate oatmeal for breakfast consumed fewer calories at lunch than those who ate cornflakes.

 Reducing Caloric Intake